anushac14/recipes-and-ratings-analysis/README.md

  height="600"
  frameborder="0"
  ></iframe>

-This histogram displays the distribution of calories and specifically shows the count of the number of recipes per 100 calorie increment.
-Based on the graph, it is clear that there is a right skew, with many of the dishes being within the range of 0-600 calories, which makes sense as the average amount of calories that a meal fits within that range.
-This doesn't directly answer my inital exploration question however it does give an idea of what the typical number of calories a dish has in this dataset.
+This histogram shows the distribution of calories, where the calories are grouped into 100 calorie increments.
+There is a clear right skew with most dishes being within the range of 0-600 calories, which makes sense as it aligns with the typical average calories that both snacks and meals have.
+Although this doesn't directly answer my inital exploration question, it does provide a useful visualization of the typical calorie ranges that are present for recipes in this dataset.

 **Carbohydrates vs Calories Distribution**
  <iframe